jvm-wiki/.github/profile/README.md

 Learn how to effectively utilise JDK tools to debug JVM applications.

 ## 🔗 [JNI](https://github.com/jvm-wiki/jni)
-Learn more about the Java Native Interface and it's uses.
+Learn about the Java Native Interface and it's uses.

 ## 🛠️ [JVMTI](https://github.com/jvm-wiki/jvmti)
-Learn more about the Tool Interface and it's uses.
+Learn about the Tool Interface and it's uses.

 ## 📚 [Examples](https://github.com/jvm-wiki/examples)
 The repository of examples.